 The DHS Secretary’s Honors Program is a highly competitive, premier program for exceptional entry-level professionals looking for a career at DHS.
 Qualified candidates apply for a limited number of slots and are selected based on their academic performance, experience and other criteria.
 Those selected for the program will be offered a variety of incentives and enhanced career opportunities including Department rotations, mentorships, focused on-the-job training and inclusion in various professional development programs.

 You can use your veteran benefits to obtain knowledge and skills in cybersecurity.
 Using the post 9/11 GI Bill, you can get up to 36 months of financial support for education and training for graduate and undergraduate degrees, vocational/technical training, correspondence training, licensing and national testing programs, and tutorial assistance to prepare you for a career in cybersecurity.
-You can learn more about the post 9/11 GI Bill at VA.gov or visit DHS Veterans Careers.
+You can learn more about the post 9/11 GI Bill at U.S. Department of Veterans Affairs or DHS Veterans Careers.

 See how you fit in the civilian cybersecurity area.
 Search for current DHS cybersecurity job opportunities by searching DHS jobs on USAJOBS and typing "cyber" in the Keyword field.